 The following guidelines will help you care for your child at home:

-If you believe bubble bath soap was the cause of urethritis, avoid bubble baths in the future.
+If you think bubble bath soap was the cause of urethritis, avoid bubble baths in the future.

-Follow up with your doctor as advised by our staff.
+Follow up with your child's healthcare provider as advised.
 If a culture specimen was taken, call for the result as directed.